Hardware Circuit and PCB Design / Fabrication

 A lot of cheap stage equipment is very light weight and does not always provide good value for money or protect your valuable instruments as well as you might like.

-We have (re)design, repair and fabrication capabilities, with machine shop, welding and painting services.
+I have (re)design, repair and fabrication capabilities, with machine shop, welding and painting services.

 Projects include …